chrislernunes/Beacon/readme.md

 <p align="center"> <img src="beacon.avif" width="420"/> </p>

 Beacon is a tool that makes test failures much easier to understand.
-Instead of just saying “this test failed,” it shows exactly what went wrong, what values were compared, how they differ, and even the context around the failure—all in a clean, readable format.
+Instead of just saying “this test failed,” it shows exactly what went wrong, what values were compared, how they differ, and even the context around the failure - all in a clean, readable format.
 It automatically plugs into pytest, so when something breaks, the error message itself becomes a clear explanation of the problem, almost like the test is documenting its own failure.